 Two rounds of mediation resulted in an agreement to settle all our Virginia truck accident client’s claims for $2.5 million.
 Our work did end there, however.

 We helped the widow set up a structured settlement arrangement called a pooled trust fund.
-This allows funds to accumulate tax-free in accounts that her children can access once they turned 18.
-She also has limited access to the funds for paying for her young ones’ education, living expenses and medical care.
+This allows funds to accumulate tax-free accounts that her children can access once they turned 18.
+She also has limited access to the funds for paying for her young ones’ education, living expenses, and medical care.

 Court and Date: U.S. District Court for the Eastern District of Virginia, October 2016